How to Run Deep Learning on a PC Running Windows, MacOS, or Linux with Devcontainers

 Click on Run All

-First, the notebook will fetch one bird image and then one forest image from the internet.
+First, the notebook will fetch one bird image and then one woodlands image from the internet.
 Next it will download 200 birds and 200 non-birds to build a training set which should take about 7 minutes.
 After some clean up steps, the notebook will run deep-learning code to train a RESNET-18 classifier network.
 All learning is perfomed in vision learner.
 Note the graphics which shows you the learning progress.
 We are running 3 epochs and 6 batches per epoch.
 You will likely see that the error rates are very low approaching 0.

 nvidia-smi